-Risk-taking is only possible within the confines of economic and legal parameters.
+Risks can therefore only be assumed within economic and legal parameters.

 Basic principle 7: Consistent and effective risk monitoring

 Risk appetite and risk handling have been integrated into a standardized limit definition process that encompasses all quantifiable risks of AGCS SE and considers risk diversification and concentration.
 Clearly defined and mandatory reporting and escalation processes ensure that measures are taken to achieve the targeted risk appetite in the event of limits being exceeded.